oliora/clocks_test/README.md

     boost        system_clock 1379539687034400000 1379539658598582000            -28.4358
     boost        steady_clock      11785328412464      11819486798474             34.1584

-Where *t0* is the clock's value at program start and *t1* the one at the program's finish.
+Where *t0* is the clock's value at program start and *t1* the one at the program finish.

 ### sleep_test